mekkablue/Glyphs-Scripts/README.md

 Put the scripts into the *Scripts* folder which appears when you choose *Open Scripts Folder* from the *Scripts* menu.

 For some scripts, you will also need to install Tal Leming's *Vanilla*.
 Here's how.
 Open Terminal and copy and paste each of the following lines and hit return.
-Notes: the second line (*curl*...) may take a while, the sudo lines will prompt you for your password:
+Notes: the second line (*curl*...) may take a while, the sudo line will prompt you for your password (type it and press Return, you will *not* see bullets):

     cd ~/Library/
     curl http://download.robofab.com/RoboFab_599_plusAllDependencies.zip > robofab.zip